Ensuring a high quality water supply begins at the source - South East Queensland catchments.

 We are one of the few bulk water suppliers in Australia that manages open catchments, allowing the community to enjoy our water supply lakes and catchment land for recreation activities.
 Our challenge is to balance community access with our essential role of ensuring a high quality water supply for the region.

-We strive to embed responsible water management in urban and rural land use planning.
-Through collaboration and continuous improvement in land use planning, development controls and land management processes, our infrastructure and associated catchments are protected.
+We strive to embed responsible water management in urban and rural land use planning through positive improvements in land use planning and land management processes to protect water assets, enhance water quality and water productivity from drinking water catchments.